-- Article 2 The freestyle relay is swum by a team of 4 competitors, each swimming one quarter of the required distance of the race in any style, adhering to the position, stroke, kick, and turn rules of the freestyle event.
-The first swimmer of the relay team must use the forward start. - Article 3 All other relay events shall be swum in accordance with all rules governing the strokes involved.
+- Article 2 All other relay events shall be swum in accordance with all rules governing the strokes involved.
 In the backstroke relay events, all takeoffs except the initial start shall be from a forward start.
 Upon contact with the water, the swimmer must promptly assume a position on the back.
 It is permissible to initiate an arm pull in the prone position, but only if the swimmer promptly turns to the back.
-Note that the swimmer cannot be in a sustained prone position, whether above, on, or below the water surface. - Article 4 The first swimmer of a relay team, once called to the starting platform by the deck referee or starter, shall not change his/her swimming order in the relay event with any teammate. - Article 5 On the takeoff, the second, third, and fourth swimmers on a relay team may be in motion before the previous swimmer finishes.
+Note that the swimmer cannot be in a sustained prone position, whether above, on, or below the water surface. - Article 3 The first swimmer of a relay team, once called to the starting platform by the deck referee or starter, shall not change his/her swimming order in the relay event with any teammate. - Article 4 On the takeoff, the second, third, and fourth swimmers on a relay team may be in motion before the previous swimmer finishes.
 The swimmers shall remain in contact with the starting platform/pool deck until the previous swimmer has finished.
 However, moving from the back of the starting platform to the front is permitted provided the swimmer is on the starting platform and does not initiate the action from the pool deck.
-On starts from the deck, the second, third and fourth swimmers must remain in contact with the deck until the previous swimmer has finished. - Article 6 The first 3 members of relay teams shall leave the water by the finish end of their lane after finishing their quarter of the race.
+On starts from the deck, the second, third and fourth swimmers must remain in contact with the deck until the previous swimmer has finished. - Article 5 The first 3 members of relay teams shall leave the water by the finish end of their lane after finishing their quarter of the race.
 This is to be completed before the body of the succeeding swimmer, in its entirety, has passed the turn end backstroke flags on the second succeeding length.
-If swimmers are swimming only one length of the pool, then the first and second swimmers must leave the water before the body of the second succeeding swimmer, in its entirety, has passed the far-end backstroke flags on the second succeeding length. - Article 7 Relay teams may swim exhibition in certain circumstances, such as: a team with 3 or fewer swimmers; a team in which one or more swimmers swim more than one leg; a team in which one or more members are of a different gender or a different age group.
+If swimmers are swimming only one length of the pool, then the first and second swimmers must leave the water before the body of the second succeeding swimmer, in its entirety, has passed the far-end backstroke flags on the second succeeding length.
+If any swimmer except the last swimmer in a relay continues to swim after their leg has finished, the relay team shall be disqualified. - Article 6 Relay teams may swim exhibition in certain circumstances, such as: a team with 3 or fewer swimmers; a team in which one or more swimmers swim more than one leg; a team in which one or more members are of a different gender or a different age group.
 This is normally done when a team does not have enough eligible swimmers to swim a legal relay.
 Such teams are NOT eligible to place or score.
 The entry card or entry form shall be clearly marked "DQ" or EX" or the non-scoring status shall be otherwise clearly indicated.
-This article does not apply at the state meet or at other meets where the meet information states that exhibition relays are not permitted. - Article 8 In any particular relay event, a swimmer may swim only one leg for one relay team, unless the team is swimming exhibition as described in Article 7 above.
-For example, a swimmer cannot swim the first leg for team A and the third leg for team B. - Article 9 At some meets, coaches may be asked to provide relay names prior to the meet as a courtesy.
+This article does not apply at the state meet or at other meets where the meet information states that exhibition relays are not permitted. - Article 7 In any particular relay event, a swimmer may swim only one leg for one relay team, unless the team is swimming exhibition as described in Article 7 above.
+For example, a swimmer cannot swim the first leg for Team A and the third leg for Team B. Nor could the same swimmer swim, for example, the first and third leg for Team A. - Article 8 At some meets, coaches may be asked to provide relay names prior to the meet as a courtesy.
 Nonetheless, coaches may make changes in relay swimmers from among eligible swimmers at that meet, provided the changes take place before the event has begun.